Two dimensional graph model for epitaxial crystal growth with adatoms: Limsup inequality

 In order to lighten the notation, and since we are considering a function $h$ which has a finite number of cut points, we can work as $h$ had a single cut and then repeating the following construction for the general case.
 So let $c$ be the cut point of $h$.

-The idea of the construction is to use the Yosida-Moreau transform far from the cut point $a<c<b$ and, around the cut, we use an interpolation in $[c-\varepsilon_0/k,c+\varepsilon_0/k]$ in order to get the Hausdorff convergence to the vertical cut.
-We need to apply the Yosida-Moreau transform beforehand because we need the mass constraint to be satisfied, as we want to use the same procedure as in \eqref{trickmassconstraint}, which requires a sequence that lies below $h$.
-Another reason to do so is because the sequence obtained from the transform satisfies two properties, see \cite[Lemma 2.7]{FonFusLeoMor07}, namely we have the Hausdorff convergence to our configuration in case we don't have cut points and also the convergence of the length of the graph.
+The idea of the construction is to use a Yosida-Moreau transform far from the cut point $a<c<b$ and, around the cut, we use an interpolation in $[c-\varepsilon_0/k,c+\varepsilon_0/k]$ in order to get the Hausdorff convergence to the vertical cut.
+We need to apply the Yosida-Moreau transform of $h$ with maximal slope $k$ beforehand because we need the mass constraint to be satisfied, as we want to use the same procedure as in \eqref{trickmassconstraint}, which requires a sequence that lies below $h$.
+Moreover, since we use \blue{the Yosida-Moreau transform of $h$ with maximal slope $k$} far form the cut point, thanks to \cite[Lemma 2.7]{FonFusLeoMor07}, we have the Hausdorff convergence to our configuration as well as the convergence of the length of the graph.